dylan-gao/dylan-gao.github.io/docs/index.md

 * MS, Microelectronics and Solid State Electronics (IC Design), **Fudan University**, 2019 - 2022
     * Grade: 3.8 out of 4.0 (Rank 1 out of 47)
     * Focus on FPGA-based NPUs (Neural Processing Units) for data centers
+    * Published a research paper on NPU architecture at FPT (a premier conference on FPGA)
     * Thesis: FPGA-Based Reconfigurable Accelerator for EfficientNets
 * UG Exchange Program, **Hong Kong University of Science and Technology**, 2018
     * Grade: 4.0 out of 4.3